sn-code-inside/romantic-self/README.md

 The repository is divided into four main parts:

-* `data`: The data directory.
+* [data](data): The data directory.
 Only some of the data can be posted here for copyright reasons.
+(See below.)
-* `figures`: Rendered versions of figures used in the books
+* [figures](figures): Rendered versions of figures used in the book
-* `romanticself`: A Python package bundling the classes used to perform the analysis
+* [romanticself](romanticself): A Python package bundling the classes used to ingest data for the analysis
-* `scripts`: Some  scripts used to run larger analyses on remote machines
+* [scripts](scripts): Some  scripts used to run larger analyses on remote machines

 In the main directory, you will find one Jupyter Notebook for each chapter of the book.
 Each notebook displays how I applied the code in the repo to produce the analysis in the corresponding chapter.
-As mentioned above, this analysis will not be reproducible on your machine due to copyright issues in the data.
+As mentioned above, this analysis will not be fully reproducible on your machine due to copyright issues in the data.

+* [Chapter 1](Chapter%201%20-%20Must%20I%20Exist.ipynb): Analysis of the JSTOR Corpus to establish how 'selfhood' is discussed in contemporary Romantic scholarship
+* Chapter 2 does not include any digital analysis.
+* [Chapter 3](Chapter%203%20-%20Fiction.ipynb): Analysis of the novel corpus to explore the portrayal of self in the *Bildungsroman* and the 'network novel'
+* [Chapter 4](Chapter%204%20-%20Lyric.ipynb): Analysis of the sonnet corpus to explore how genre, narrative and deixis contribute to the portrayal of self in Romantic lyric poetry
+* [Chapter 5](Chapter%205%20-%20Drama.ipynb): Network analysis of two drama corpora to establish how characterisation and setting work together to undo the self in Romantic tragedy
+* [Chapter 6](Chapter%206%20-%20Life.ipynb): Sentiment analysis of the biography corpus to explore how Thomas Moore and other Romantic biographers construct the selfhood of their subject

 ## Licences

 The code is licensed under the MIT license in the [LICENSE] file.

-Some files in [data] have other licences.
+Some files in [data](data) have other licences.
 If the licence is 'Gutenberg', then the text of the licence is included in the file.
 The [CC0](https://creativecommons.org/choose/zero/) licence means the file is in the public domain.

 ### In the [Novel corpus](data/novel-corpus/)